-The abstract painting has certain dramatic tension, seen in the active usage of dark colors - conquering the sky has always been associated with passion and danger, it’s enough to remember the myth about Daedalus and Icarus.
+Colour and decoration have always been able to form a comfortable alliance of mutual dependency in Virtosu's work.
+The two-dimensional structure can be designed and filled with any combination of hues whose chromatic relationships may be striking, discordant or harmonious.
+Virtosu's pattern which the colour fits has its own visual characteristics.
+It may be florid or reserved, busy or minimalist, or anywhere in between.
+It is figurative and abstract.
+The work has certain dramatic tension, as seen in the active usage of dark colors - conquering the sky has always been associated with passion and danger, it’s enough to remember the myth about Daedalus and Icarus.
 The palette emits the sense of determination and struggle.
-This ambiance is supported by the character of the drawing: the painter’s style in this oil painting calls up parallels with the fusion of Surrealism and Abstraction, developed by Juan Miro.
-The artist applies biomorphic curvature of forms, accentuated expressiveness of line, the intersection of shapes that is turned into the colorful mosaic.
+This ambiance is supported by the character of the drawing: Virtosu’s style in this piece calls up parallels with the fusion of Surrealism and Abstraction, developed by Juan Miro.
+The artist applies biomorphic curvature, accentuated expressiveness, the intersection of shapes is turned into a colorful mosaic.
 The composition has an upward dynamic, created by the emphasized lightness of the lower part: the drawing seems to grow out one single point, like a plant, and expand greatly, then almost vanish in the upper part.